Q: Where can I get a pet monkey?

-A: Please visit PIN-Classic to see some of the old pages that we are in the process of updating and moving to the new PIN.
-The even older, original PIN still exists through the Internet Archive Wayback Machine; however, the site is no longer maintained as its original server is no longer supported.
-Several of the old links are broken and we cannot find the original content for those pages.
+A: We have been busy reformatting and moving content from some of the old PIN pages to the new PIN.
+The original PIN still exists through the Internet Archive Wayback Machine; however, the site is no longer maintained as its original server is no longer supported.
+Several of the old links are also broken and we cannot find the original content for those pages.
 However, If you are able to provide more current information, or even archived information for some of the older links that we can incorporate into the new site, please let us know.

 Q: How can I access the old Primate-Lit references?

 A: The proprietary software used to develop Primate-Lit in a format easily viewed on the Internet no longer exists.
 The raw data files are archived at https://minds.wisconsin.edu/handle/1793/78863.
-We are working on rebuilding the resource into a useful format once again.
+We have so far been unsuccessful in rebuilding the resource into a useful format once again.

 Q: How can I edit our International Directory of Primatology post, which is outdated but still needed?